ICOM-CC is coming to Norway

 Explore the University Museum of Bergen

-The University Museum of Bergen warmly invites attendees to the ICOM-CC’s Triennial Conference to visit the Conservation Laboratories and modern, low-energy storage facilities.
+The University Museum of Bergen kindly invites professionals in conservation and related disciplines to visit the Conservation Laboratories and modern, low-energy storage facilities.

 University Museum of Bergen.
 Photo: Adnan Icagic